miller-ian/augr/README.md

 ### Detection

+all models and model construction stuff goes here

+convert model

 Vision models are contained here.
 This project currently uses a MobileNet SSD model using the Caffe framework.
 I originally made this choice because MobileNet Caffe is compatible with the Intel NCS, the vision processing hardware we are currently using.
 The python files are there for debugging.

 ### Image Collection